 To earn the Applied Data Science Certificate, students must complete seven graded courses and the capstone Data Analysis Practicum.
+Before admitted to the program students are asked to submit a tentative plan of study.

 |Select one of the following basic knowledge courses:||1|